prpole/dissertation/chapter1/main.md

 entanglements, reducing a vast multitude of actors to a single, determining one.

-The ethical problem of entanglement quickly becomes a matter of cold, wet fact, however, as recognizing this multitude of actors determines how one sees the material limitations to economic growth.
+The ethical problem with ignoring entanglement quickly becomes a matter of cold, wet fact, however, as recognizing this multitude of actors determines how one sees the material limitations to economic growth.
 Among the Manifesto's most peculiar claims is that "there is still remarkably little evidence that human population and economic expansion will outstrip the capacity to grow food or procure critical material resources in the foreseeable future."
 This notion can only be maintained within the limited frame of the economist's graph.
 As Eileen Crist points out, the Manifesto only admits for evidence certain "insuperable obstacle[s]" to growth, "such as a hard agronomic boundary in food production or the depletion of some indispensable and non-substitutable resource" (251).
 These variables leave out the very real disappearance of biodiversity in an unheard of scale, mass extinctions on a scale that would usually be understood as an epoch-defining catastrophe.
 As Crist reminds us, "mass extinction does not have a technical solution" (250-1, 247).
 And yet even the economist's variables should not be so easily passed over.
 Absolute agronomic limits may not have been encountered yet, but rapid ecological collapses in response to climate change could bring those limits rapidly into play.

 Gilman, in her extrapolations on Ward's theories and in her own right, should be seen as part of the deep philosophical history of the "good Anthropocene,"